Air Transportation of Human Remains in Canada

 An experienced repatriation professional will know everything that needs to be handled.
 And be familiar with implementing the necessary processes.
 Obtaining death certificates, liaising with government departments, and coordinating with airlines.

-Repatriation specialists usually have established relationships with the airlines as ‘known shippers’.
-This means they can confirm flight availability quickly and book.
-Only ‘known shippers’ can make airline cargo shipment arrangements direct with the airline.
-They will also be familiar with airline loading arrangements to ensure a discreet dignified transfer of the deceased onto the flight.
+They will also be familiar with airline loading arrangements to ensure a discreet, dignified transfer of the deceased onto the flight.

-Your shipping contact will ensure all import/export regulations are met for both the disembarking and the receiving country.
+Your shipping contact will ensure all import/export regulations are met for the disembarking and the receiving country.
 Ensuring correct paperwork accompanies the deceased as required.

-In most cases, a body must be embalmed to be transported and shipped, (there are exceptions) and an embalming certificate must also accompany the deceased.
+In most cases, a body must be embalmed to be transported and shipped (there are exceptions), and an embalming certificate must also accompany the deceased.

 What type of container is required to ship a deceased person?